JM1/ovs-nuevomatchup-reproducer/README.md

   How much memory all these datastructures consume in total and in comparison to the default OVS implementation?

+  ***Answer:*** One array for lookup and another shadow array for training.
+The training takes place in a dedicated core.
+Note that the baseline uses this core for performing lookups, while the NuevoMatchUp version uses this core solely for training.
+Re/ memory: this is implementation specific.
+In our most recent implementation of the training algorithm we achieved a fully active/shadow training using a few MBs of memory for handling 500K rules.

 * [Rashelbach et al. (2022)] (p.
 1364):

   > The update rate of OpenFlow rules varies between 400 to 338K updates per second [12, 13].

   Where do these update numbers come from?
 Reference `[12]` mentions 338K updates but does not explain how it derived the number from the cited source.

+  ***Answer:*** Similar numbers also appear in `[13]`.
+We did not check how the authors of these papers got these numbers.

 * RQ-RMI models in NuevoMatchUP ([Rashelbach et al. (2022)]) learn the distribution of buckets instead of the distribution of the rules like in NuevoMatch ([Rashelbach et al. (2020)]).
 [Rashelbach et al. (2022)] (p.
 1364):